Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 **Step 11 - Redirect to secure connection**

-If you do <span style="FONT-STYLE: italic">not want to use secure HTTP communication and a Web Server Certificate (see one of the previous steps), you must turn redirection to a secure connection off.
+If you do not want to use secure HTTP communication and a Web Server Certificate (see one of the previous steps), you must turn redirection to a secure connection off.
 To turn redirection to a secure connection off, in the **Tools** menu click **Options**.
 Uncheck **Redirect to Secure Connection** and click OK.

  **Step 12 - Restart Genus Services**

 [A restart of Genus services](../../defining-an-app-model/general-settings/restart-genus-app-services.md "Restart Genus Services") is required to make your changes take effect.

-**Step 13 - Install License** **A license file is required in order to start the Genus Apps.
-See** [Install License on Genus Services applicaion server](../install-license-on-genus-server.md) for more information.
+**Step 13 - Install License**

+A license file is required in order to start the Genus Apps.
+See [Install License on Genus Services application server](../install-license-on-genus-server.md) for more information.

 **Step 14 - Install the Genus Desktop**